distributed-system-analysis/pbench/docs/API/V1/list.md

-When the `keysummary` query parameter is `true` (e.g., either `?keysummary` or `?keysummary=true`), instead of reporting a list of datasets and metadata for each dataset, report a hierarchical representation of the aggregate metadata namespace across all selected datasets.
+When the `keysummary` query parameter is `true` (e.g., either `?keysummary` or `?keysummary=true`), instead of reporting a list of datasets and metadata for each dataset, the `application/json` response body contains a hierarchical representation of the aggregate metadata namespace across all selected datasets.
 This returns much less data and is not subject to pagination.

 "Leaf" nodes in the metadata tree are represented by `null` values while any key with children will be represented as a nested JSON object showing those